RotemKir/WindbgDemo/README.md

 Steps:
 - Press "Go" in the Windbg menu
-- In the demo app, select the second option (enter 2)
+- In the demo app, select the "Examine objects" option (enter 2)
 - Windbg should stop because we threw a null reference exception
 - Enter the following command to see the exception details:
 ```